Scrysis/OfficeSpaceEmployeeRecords/README.md

 With this commandline app, you can look up the departments, roles, and employees in your database.

-After downloading the repo, open the SECOND OfficeSpaceEmployeeRecords folder (management is sincerely apologetic for the inconvenience), and run
+After downloading the repo, open the OfficeSpaceEmployeeRecords folder (management is sincerely apologetic for the inconvenience), and run

 npm install